tiggerbob/PWSH-Comp.-Club-Problems-24-25/Space Romans/README.md

 It's the year 2225, and humanity is at war with the Space Romans!

-Luckily, the Global Bureau of Human Intelligence Affairs (GBHIA) has just intercepted a ***completely unencrypted*** transmission from the Space Roman high command.
-It details their entire battle plans for the late-2225 counteroffensive, including the coordinates of planned critical strike points.
+Luckily, the Global Bureau of Human Intelligence Affairs (GBHIA) has just intercepted a transmission from the Space Roman high command detailing their entire battle plans, including the coordinates of strike points.

-Coincidentally, the Space Romans use a similar numbering system to the Ancient Romans on Earth: Letters represent certain numeral denominations, and they can be interpreted in the same order as Ancient Roman numerals - a smaller numeral before a larger one represents subtraction, and vice versa.
-However, Space Roman numerals use completely different letters that represent completely different values than we are used to, and the GBHIA has yet to decode their meaning.
-Furthermore, Space Romans only use $4$ symbols, compared to $7$ on Earth.
+Coincidentally, the numbers in the transmission are based on a similar numeral system to Earth's Ancient Romans: Letters represent values, and sequences of letters add up to a single value.
+However, Space Roman numerals use different letters and values than we are used to, and the GBHIA has yet to decode their meaning.
+Furthermore, Space Romans only use $4$ symbols, and they always list numerals in nonincreasing order.
+(For example, M before C and C before V in our Roman numeral system.)

-One critical piece of information that the GBHIA *have* deciphered is that the first $4$ numbers on any Space Roman transmission represent years exactly $3, 2, 1,$ and $0$ centuries before present day, and they are guaranteed to include all $4$ distinct Space Roman symbols.
+One critical piece of information that the GBHIA *have* deciphered is that the first $4$ numbers on any Space Roman transmission represent years exactly $300, 200, 100,$ and $0$ before the date of transmission (the year 2225), and they are guaranteed to include all $4$ distinct Space Roman symbols.
 Could this help the GBHIA determine the rest of the numbers (strike points) in the transmission?

 Your task is to crack the Space Roman numeral system and decode each of $N$ strike points in the transmission, producing a series of integers ($s_i$).

 ### Input Format
 The first line contains $N$, the number of strike points to decode.

-The next $4$ lines contain, as described above, the years exactly $3, 2, 1,$ and $0$ centuries before present day (in Space Roman numerals).
+The next $4$ lines contain the years exactly $300, 200, 100,$ and $0$ before present day in Space Roman numerals (in that order).

-The next $N$ lines each contain a string of Space Roman numerals, which must be resolved to the integer ($s_i$) they represent.
+The next $N$ lines each contain a string of Space Roman numerals, which must be resolved to the strike point ($s_i$) they represent.

 ### Constraints
 $1 \le N \le 10^3$

-$1 \le s_i \le 10^4$

-The Space Roman numeral code is guaranteed to be decipherable from the first 4 numbers, and it is also guaranteed to follow standard Ancient Roman numeral dating convention.
-(The largest number appears first.)
+Space Roman numerals are all uppercase characters guaranteed to represent integers in the range $[1, 2000]$ that can be solved from the 4-number header.
+They are not guaranteed to represent distinct values.

 ### Output Format
 $N$ lines containing the integer values of the strike points ($s_i$) encoded by each sequence of Space Roman numerals.